mcguffin/wp-access-areas/README.txt

 = I found a bug and fixed it.
 How can I contribute? =

 Either post it on [GitHub](https://github.com/mcguffin/wp-access-areas) or—if you are working on a cloned repository—send me a pull request.

+= Will you accept translations? =

+Yep sure!
+(And a warm thankyou in advance.)
+It might take some time until your localization will appear in an official plugin release, and it is not unlikely that I will have added or removed some strings in the meantime.

+As soon as there is a [public centralized repository for WordPress plugin translations](https://translate.wordpress.org/projects/wp-plugins)
+I will migrate all the translation stuff there.

 == Screenshots ==